sushiswap/bentobox/README.md

 Contracts are covered 100% by tests.

 Formal verification is done using Certora.
+All reported issues were fixed.

 ## Licence